fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

   <li>It is a hybrid architecture.</li>
   <li>It's not possible to extend Route 53 to on-premises instances.</li>
   <li>Paied for hosted zone, queries, traffic flow, health checks, domain name. </li>
-  <li>Policies:
+  <li><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html">Routing Policies</a>
     <ul>
-      <li><b>Weighted routing policy</b><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy.html">[1]</a> is used to route traffic to multiple resources (associated with a single domain/subdomain) and to choose how much traffic is routed to each resource (split traffic based on different weights assigned).
+      <li><b>Weighted routing policy</b> is used to route traffic to multiple resources (associated with a single domain/subdomain) and to choose how much traffic is routed to each resource (split traffic based on different weights assigned).
 It can be used, e.g, for load balancing purpose.
 Assigning 0 to a record will stop the traffic to that resource.
 Assigning 0 to all records then all records returns equally.</li>
       <li><b>Simple Routing Policy</b> route the traffic to a single resource.
 It allows one record with multiple IP; if the record is multiple value the Route 53 returns all values to the user in a random order.</li>
       <li><b>Geolocation Routing Policy</b>: choose where the traffic will be sent based on the geographic location of the <u>users</u> (which DNS queries originate).
 Also, can restrict distribution of content. </li>
       <li><b>Geoproximity Routing</b>: based on geographic location of the <u>resources</u>, and can choose to route more traffic to a given resource. </li>
       <li><b>Latency Routing Policy</b>: based on the lowest network latency for the end user (which regions will give them the fastest response time)</li>
-      <li><b>Failover routing policy</b>: use primary and standby configuration that sends all traffic to the primary until it fails a health check and sends traffic to the secondary.
+      <li><a href="https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-configuring.html"><b>Failover routing policy</b></a>: use primary and standby configuration that sends all traffic to the primary until it fails a health check and sends traffic to the secondary.
 This solution does not good enough for lowest latency.
 It is used when you want to create an active/passive set up.
 It cannot be associated with Health Checks.</li>
     </ul>
   </li>
   <li>Health Checks: Only for public resources</li>